 His DFC award was gazetted posthumously on 11 February 1944.

-Charles Wilson was 33 at the time of his death, making him and the navigator atypical of the wartime RAF.
+Charles Wilson was 33 at the time of his death, making him and George Borthwick, the navigator, atypical of the wartime RAF.